corniab/cse212/final-project/stacks/stacks.md

 [^3]: Last In First Out, [Geeks for Geeks](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/)
 [^4]: The stack data structure — What is it and how is it used in JavaScript?, [Alice Matthews](https://levelup.gitconnected.com/the-stack-data-structure-what-is-it-and-how-is-it-used-in-javascript-23562fb8a590)
 [^5]: Stacks in Python, [BYU-I CSE 212 Course Notes](https://byui-cse.github.io/cse212-course/lesson03/03-prepare.html#1.4)
+[^6]: What are some good examples of using a stack data structure?, [https://cseducators.stackexchange.com/](https://cseducators.stackexchange.com/a/850)